 |Administrative time, non-programming||$15.00/hour|

 Some requests do not end up costing the requestor anything.
 However, if filling your request involves a great deal of time or materials on the agency’s part, you may face some costs.
-The Texas Office of the Attorney General determines the amounts that state agencies can charge for filling Open Records requests; you can view the detailed guidelines regarding costs for copies of public information published in the Texas Administrative Code.
+The Texas Office of the Attorney General determines the amounts that state agencies can charge for filling Public Information requests; you can view the detailed guidelines regarding costs for copies of public information published in the Texas Administrative Code.

 If the cost of filling the request is estimated to exceed $40.00, the OCCC will send you a written, itemized estimate of charges.
 When you receive the estimate, you have the opportunity to either agree to the estimated charges, withdraw your request, or modify the request to decrease the expense.
 For example, if the information you need is available electronically, you could opt to receive it via e-mail rather than pay for paper copies.